-The Student,
+1. The Student, ,, will be supervised

 by

-hour of individual supervision for every 4 hours of face-to-face client contact.
+hour of individual supe ervision for every 4 hours of face-to-face client co ntact.

-Approved and Accepted by
+Approved and Accepto ed by:

 Student Date

-Director of Clinical Training Date
+Director of Clinical Tra ining Date

-Graduate Program Director.
-Psv D. Program Date
+Graduate Program Dire ector, Psv.D.
+Program Date